Morpho-lang/morpho-morphopm/README.md

 # morphopm

-morphopm is a simple package manager for the [morpho](https://github.com/Morpho-lang/morpho) language. morphopm downloads known packages from a provided url, builds them if necessary, and can install additional dependencies using external package managers.
+morphopm is a simple package manager for the [morpho](https://github.com/Morpho-lang/morpho) language. morphopm has a database of available packages that it can download and build if necessary. morphopm can call external package managers like apt or homebrew to install additional dependencies if required.

+## Installation

+It is recommended to install `morphopm` using homebrew:

+    brew install morpho-morphopm

+## Usage

+morphopm is run from the Terminal application.
 To get a list of available packages:

     morphopm list